 If the post involved access to money or budget responsibility, it is the school’s normal policy to consider it a high risk to employ anyone who has been convicted at any time of robbery, burglary, theft, deception or fraud.

 If the post involves some driving responsibility, it is the School’s normal policy to consider it a high risk to employ anyone who has been convicted of drink driving within the last ten years.

 In the event that relevant information (whether in relation to previous convictions or otherwise) is volunteered by an applicant during the recruitment process or obtained through a disclosure check, the School will carry out a risk assessment by reference to the criteria set out above.
 The assessment form must be signed by the headteacher before a position is offered.
 Such convictions will also be discussed with the applicant at interview.

 It may be possible to negotiate a provisional start date with the preferred applicant, however, the checks detailed above must all be completed before a person’s appointment is confirmed.
-Once all pre-employment checks have been satisfactorily completed and received, an offer of employment will be made and the contract of employment issued.
+Once all pre-employment checks have been satisfactorily completed and received, an offer of employment will be made.

 Record Retention/Data Protection

 At Westward we follow the Data Protection Act 2018, the General Data Protection Regulation (GDPR) and the employment practices code.